WindClan/craftos-kindle/README.md

 # craftos-kindle
-A fork of CraftOS-native designed to run with kterm on a Kindle E-Reader
+A fork of CraftOS-native designed to run with kterm on a Kindle E-Reader.
+Uses code from craftos-efi and craftosos which are both made by JackMacWindows and are under the MIT license

 ## Building
 To build, you must have: